DemocracyandCapitalismLab/GlobalCapitalismIndex/README.md

 | [`gci_free_flow_goods_capital.csv`](data/gci_free_flow_goods_capital.csv) | Free Flow of Goods and Capital | 2,717 |

 All files are UTF-8 with LF line endings.
-Missing values are empty fields, not zeros — several subindices have legitimate scores at or near 0.00.
+Missing values are empty fields, not zeros, as several subindices have legitimate scores at or near 0.00.

 ## Reference documents